Contents

 At Oxford Business School, MBA students analyse the collapse of Carillion using corporate governance theory.
 They apply Cadbury Code principles to identify governance failures, related-party transactions, inadequate board independence, weak audit oversight.
 Their case study doesn't just describe what happened; it shows how governance framework theory predicts and explains organisational failure.

-Cambridge Law students analysing a case study of R v Bingham examine how sentencing guidelines operate in practice.
+Cambridge Law students analysing a case study of R v Bingham examine how sentencing guidelines operate in practise.
 They apply statutory principles to the specific facts, analyse how the judge's reasoning reflects appellate precedent, and conclude what the case reveals about judicial discretion in sentencing.
 They're not just summarising the judgement; they're examining how law and practise interact.

 Durham Psychology students submit case studies examining autism diagnosis in a particular child.
 They apply diagnostic criteria from the DSM-5, analyse the evidence from clinical observation against each criterion, and explain the diagnosis process.
 Because they're applying classification frameworks to a real individual, they demonstrate clinical understanding.